 The first thing that comes to mind after hearing the word ‘bodybuilding’ is lifting heavy weights and every part of the body bearing them to increase muscle mass.
 However, what most of the people neglect or ignore is the aspect of resting peroids between lifting, which is equally beneficial and crucial.

-Professional bodybuilders who buy the best products from a reliable online supplement store, also need to give due importance to rest time between the sets as well as the exercises.
+Professional bodybuilders know the importance to rest time between the sets as well as the exercises.
 The lines below give the importance of rest in bodybuilding along with how much it must be.

 After an intense exercise, the muscles require time to recuperate.
 Therefore, the resting period is very crucial if you want to keep the same intensity throughout your entire workout.
 The resting period is of the same importance as lifting of weights.
 The guide lines below discuss the ways in which you can evaluate the resting period between sets.

 The standard rule pertaining to resting period between sets is that whenever a repetition reaches 1-RM the resting period between the sets must also increase.
 In other words, as your strength gain increase, more time shall you give to the muscles to help them recuperate.
 This phenomenon is also referred to as relative training intensity.
 Therefore, the more weight you lift the less repetitions will you need to perform, as a result higher time will be required for the muscles to recuperate.